nadben-dat/JDBC-1/Exercise.md

 # 3

+Refactor your code and add a:
+**DatabaseConnectionManager class**<br>
+Move all connection related attributes to that class<br>
+Enable the class to: <br>
+Return a working connection object through a method
+<br>(such that other classes can easily connect to your database using this returned object).

+# 4

 Create 2 classes: Employee & Department<br>
 Employee has all the attributes of the columns in emp<br>
 Department has all the attributes of the columns in dept<br>